-After building VOLTTRON, open three shells with the current directory the root of the VOLTTRON repository.
-Then activate the VOLTTRON environment and export the VOLTTRON\HOME variable.
+After installing VOLTTRON, open three shells with the current directory the root of the VOLTTRON repository.
+Then activate the VOLTTRON environment and export the VOLTTRON_HOME variable.
 The home variable needs to be different for each instance.

 '''

 $ source env/bin/activate

 $ export VOLTTRON_HOME=~/.volttron1

 '''